Meet the people driving teaching and learning excellence at Manchester.

-With a sharp focus on teaching quality, we offer transformative student experiences to develop the global leaders of tomorrow.
+With a sharp focus on teaching quality, we offer transformative student experiences and deliver gold-rated student outcomes.
 We're removing barriers to learning, placing wellbeing front and centre, and leading the way in flexible, lifelong learning.

 Our campaign, Manchester Minds, showcases the people making a difference to our teaching and helping students to realise their full potential.